richardsonlima/richardsonlima.github.io/about.md

 ### The Art of Sound

 Music is a language unto itself, a way to express the inexpressible.
 As a guitarist, I find joy in the intricate patterns of Jazz, the soulful rhythms of Texas blues, and the ethereal melodies of Progressive Rock.
-Each genre offers a unique lens through which to view the world—a symphony of perspectives that together form the soundtrack of my life.
+Each genre offers a unique lens through which to view the world a symphony of perspectives that together form the soundtrack of my life.
 Here are some of the melodies that resonate with my journey:

 - [[피키라이브] 혁오 - isn't She Lovely](https://www.youtube.com/watch?v=bEq_HIQF3XY&list=RDbEq_HIQF3XY&start_radio=1)
 - [Olivia Dean - Live At The Jazz Cafe](https://www.youtube.com/watch?v=St7G1F4mu_4&t=1572s)